 Let me start by saying that my first jobs right out of high school were in Duluth restaurants.
 After starting as a busboy at the Old Country Buffet, I jumped ship and accepted a job at Orchards.

 Do you remember Orchards?
-It was located in the Miller Hill Mall, that location is now the home of Applebee's.
+It was located in the Miller Hill Mall, which is now the home of Applebee's.
 They had great food and even better pies.
 I started there as a host before eventually becoming a waiter.

 Back then, the servers were paid the lowest hourly wage because they had the advantage of earning tips.
 A good server would at times share tips with the bussers and even the hosts at times, but that wasn't the expectation in my situation.